The lives of the fabulously wealthy are often fascinating to us ordinary folk.

 The happenings at Greystone Mansion on February 16, 1929 are no different.

 The owner of the house, Edward “Ned” Doheny Jr., son of oil baron Edward L. Doheny, died by murder-suicide with his secretary and long-time friend, Hugh Plunkett.
-The aggressor in this conflict and the motive for the deaths remains shrouded in mystery and rumor to this day.
+The aggressor in this conflict and the motive for the deaths remains shrouded in mystery and rumour to this day.

 The Teapot Dome Scandal and The Building of Greystone Mansion